 The MAD Museum

-The Mechanical Art & Design Museum, or 'MAD Museum' for short exhibits around 90 interactive pieces of kinetic art and automata made by inventors from all around the world.
-This is where art meets movement and where engineering has humour.
+The Mechanical Art & Design Museum, or 'MAD Museum' for short, exhibits around 70 interactive pieces of kinetic art & automata made by inventors from all around the world.
+This is the UK’s only centre for mechanical art & combines learning with fun

 More about The MAD Museum...

 New Educational Programmes at Cotswold Farm Park